ellisp/ellisp.github.io/_posts/2015-08-04-fibs-elo-ratings-basics.md

 dev.off()
 {% endhighlight %}

 In this situation, a player's Elo rating is quite well modelled by an autoregressive AR(1) time series model.
-With an autoregression parameter of around 0.98, the rating at any point in time is obviously very closely related to the previous rating; almost but not quite a random walk..Showing how and why would make this post too long, but it's a useful factoid to note for future work when we come to more realistic and complex simulations of Elo ratings on FIBS.
+With an autoregression parameter of around 0.98, the rating at any point in time is obviously very closely related to the previous rating; almost but not quite a random walk.
+Showing how and why would make this post too long, but it's a useful factoid to note for future work when we come to more realistic and complex simulations of Elo ratings on FIBS.